• Commercial Driver FAQs in Utah

 What if I am under 21?

-You can get a commercial license at age 18, but federal requirements dictate that you must be at least 21 to drive a commercial vehicle across state lines.
-If you're between 18 and 21 and have at least one year of driving experience, you may obtain a CDL with the restrictions that you may operate only within the state of Utah and you are not eligible for the passenger, school bus, or hazardous materials endorsements.
+You can get a commercial license at 18 years old, but federal requirements dictate that you must be at least 21 years old to drive a commercial vehicle across state lines.
+If you're 18 years old but under 21 years old, you may obtain a CDL with the restrictions that you may operate only within the state of Utah and you are not eligible for the passenger, school bus, or hazardous materials endorsements.

 Can I have a CDL or other driver license from more than one state?